Baseflow/flutter_software_architecture/README.md

-# The Baseflow Application Architecture for Flutter application.
+# The Baseflow Software Architecture for Flutter application.

 The goal of this repository is to describe Baseflow's ideal architecture of Flutter applications through documentation and working examples.